 According to the National Sleep Foundation, drowsy driving significantly increases the risk of car accidents.
 “Microsleeps” are when a person dozes off for just a few seconds.
 However, when they occur while driving, a lot could happen within those few seconds.
 A vehicle could run off the road or rear-end another vehicle, as in this particular case.
 The damage from these crashes increases when they occur at higher speeds.

-Experts say drowsy driving can be dangerous even when a person doesn’t actually fall asleep.
+Experts say drowsy driving can be dangerous even when a person doesn’t fall asleep.
 Research shows that sleep deprivation could lead to mental impairment that is similar to intoxication, with 24 hours of sleep deprivation roughly equating to a blood alcohol content (BAC) of 0.10%.
 This type of impairment could make drivers less attentive to their surroundings.
 It slows reaction time, making it more difficult for drivers to avoid dangers on the roadway.
 Experts say that inadequate sleep may also lead to worse decision-making behind the wheel.

 Sleepy Driving and Negligence